Charlotte-St/timed-coding-quiz/README.md

 ## Description

 This is a timed coding quiz.
-When the user finishes the quiz, they are allowed to enter their name in order to save their high score.
+The user can click the start button to begin the quiz and the quiz timer.The quiz ends when the user has completed all of the questions or the timer reaches 0.
+The user can then enter their initials to save their score with the initials in local storage.
+The past scores can be retrieved by clicking the "View High Scores" button.

 ## Installation